electric-sql/electric/docs/usage/auth/secure.md

 ### `AUTH_JWT_NAMESPACE`

 This is an optional setting that specifies the location inside the token of custom claims that are specific to Electric.
-Currently, only the `user_id` custom claim is required.
+Currently, only the `sub` custom claim (formerly `user_id`) is required.

-By default, if this setting is omitted or is set to an empty string, the `user_id` claim is looked up at the top level.
+By default, if this setting is omitted or is set to an empty string, the `sub` / `user_id` claim is looked up at the top level.
 We recommend using the `https://<your-app-domain>/jwt/claims` namespace for custom claims to avoid collisions with any other applications in the future.
 E.g.

 ```
 {
   "iat": 1684749213,
   "exp": 1684759213,
   "https://example.com/jwt/claims": {
-    "user_id": "1"
+    "sub": "1"
   }
 }
 ```